Mac Maoláin

 Evolution of Mac Maoláin summarized:

-In 1037AD, Laidcenn (variant Laidhgnen anglicised Lynan), was listed by scribes of several different monastic orders, housed in different locations, as the son of Maolán, the grandson of Eccnigh Ui Lorcan.
+In 1037AD, Laidcenn (variant Laidhgnen anglicised Lynan), was listed by scribes of several different monastic orders and, housed in different locations, as the son of Maolán, and grandson of Eccnigh Ui Lorcan.

-Lynan was also recorded in the charters to the "Book of Kells", both as laity (alumnus of Columcille) and witness to the freedom of Kildalkey (land transfers to the alumnus of Columcille circa 1025-37 AD, by Conchubar Maelseachlain for violent actions he had taken against this alumnus.
+Lynan is also recorded in the charters to the "Book of Kells", both as laity (alumnus of Columcille) and as witness to the freedom of Kildalkey (land transfers to the alumnus of Columcille circa 1025-1037 AD), by Conchubar Maelseachlain for violent actions he had taken against this alumnus.

-Lynan was taken prisoner (hostage) in 1038 during conflicts between the competing Mael Seachlain "derbfine" and the sons of Brian Boru, vying for position as Ard Ri.
-It is unclear which competitor held him captive, but based on recorded rifts between the sons of Mac Maolain and the Mael Seachlain lines from this point forward, the author would guess one of them.
+Lynan was taken prisoner (hostage) in 1038 during conflicts between competing Mael Seachlain "derbfine" and the sons of Brian Boru, all vying for position as Ard Ri.
+It is unclear which competitor held him captive, but based on recorded rifts between sons of Mac Maolain and the Mael Seachlain lines from this point forward, the author would guess it was one of them.

-Lynan’s brother Maelan who d.1050, was the lector (fer legind) of the monastic site of Ceanannus (=Kells), the chief educational site at that time and, primacy of the kin of Columcille, responsible for developing monastics who are recorded migrating to linked areas in Scotland such as Iona, Oban and Dunkeld.
+Lynan’s brother Maelan who d.1050, was the lector (fer legind) of the monastic site of Ceanannus (=Kells), the chief educational site at that time and, primacy of the kin of Columcille, responsible for developing monastics who are historically recorded in ecclesiastic positions linked to areas in Scotland such as Iona, Oban and Dunkeld.

-Lynan and his wife unfortunately perished 1051, somewhere in the east, while returning from their pilgrimage to Rome.
-His son Lawrence/Loughan was elected successor lord of the Gaileanga, but not of their origin tribe the Luighne.
-He 1st appears in the annals 1060AD recorded as:
+Lynan and his wife unfortunately perished 1051AD, somewhere in the east, while they were returning from their pilgrimage to Rome.
+His son Lawrence/Loughan was then elected successor lord of the Gailenaga, but not of their origin tribe the Luighne.
+He would 1st appear in the irish annals 1060AD recorded as:

 Leochan mac maic Maolán (Loughan Mac Maolain).

-Territorial references are no longer used by scribes from that point forward for this family, with subsequent entries attaching verbal identifiers of mic, maic and Mic Maoláin to their entries, verifying the collateral evolution based on marriage to royalty (Southern Ui Neill (the Got) Clann Cholmain) of the noble family surname of Mac Maoláin, last identified as tigherna Gaileang Breagh recorded by surname, slain 1144AD.
+Territorial references are no longer used by monastic scribes from that point forward for his family, with subsequent entries attaching verbal identifiers of mic, maic and Mic Maoláin to their entries, verifying the collateral evolution based on marriage to royalty (Southern Ui Neill (the Got) Clann Cholmain) of the noble family surname of Mac Maoláin, last identified as tigherna Gaileang Breagh and recorded by surname, slain 1144AD.

 Authors note: Locales of Mide and Brega during the dynastic era of Clann Cholmain and Sil nAedo Slaine (Mael Seachlain kings of Mide (Westmeath) and Tara (Brega) circa 800AD, are illustrated on the map below.
 This contributes to an understanding of how modern day county Meath (Irish Mide) was then referenced as "Brega", and county Westmeath then referenced as "Mide" (Meath).